winglang/wing/README.md

 Ready to take off? 🛫

+### Under Construction 🚧

+Wing is in its very early stages of development and not recommended for production use.
+Many features are still missing, and APIs will dramatically evolve in the coming months.
+But we're excited for you to take part in influencing every aspect of this project!

+Our [project status](https://docs.winglang.io/status) page includes more information about stability and roadmap. 👷‍♀️

 ## Getting started 🛠️

-> **Warning**
-> Wing is in its alpha stage, and is not recommended for production yet.
-> Many features are still missing, and APIs will dramatically evolve.
-> However, we're excited for you to take part in influencing every aspect of this project!
->
-> Our <a href="https://docs.winglang.io/status">Project Status</a> page includes more information about our roadmap. 👷‍♀️

 You can install Wing in a few simple steps: